leilab-isep/cogsi2526-1211739-1240470/CA1/README.md

 ### Commit changes to the email-field branch

+The command git add -A is used to stage all changes in your working directory for the next commit.
+This includes new files, modified files, and deleted files.
+In other words, it ensures that every change in your repository is prepared to be committed.
+The -A flag stands for “all,” making it a convenient way to include every update at once.
 ```
 PS C:\cogsi2526-1211739-1240470\CA1> git add -A
 PS C:\cogsi2526-1211739-1240470\CA1> git commit -m "Create a branch named emailField"